• Skip to main content

 washing air vent

-Then rinse them under warm water.
-Use the microfiber cloth to dry the vent off.
+Step 3: Use the microfiber cloth to dry the vent off.
 You will want to make sure you dry it 100 percent because if not a metal vent could rust.

-Once you have dried off the vent then use the vacuum to vacuum out the air vents.
 Because we have dogs I often see tons of dog hair in our vents.
 Make sure you vacuum as far down as the vacuum will reach.
 I have found that most of the dirt gathers at the turn of the vent.
+I like to use the brush attachment for my vacuum on the air vents.

 cleaning air vent

-Once you have vacuumed out the vent use a wet microfiber cloth to wipe down the vent.
-Finally, put the registers back on the vents and you are done!
+Step 7: Finally, put the registers back on the vents and you are done!
 It is easy and quick to do.

 While you are cleaning your vents I highly recommend you change your furnace filter.